huangjch526/ginseng/_pages/about.md

 - *2020.09*: 🎉🎉 Again, I am awarded the second prize of Nanjing University scholarship!
 - *2019.10*: 🎉🎉 Again, we won the first prize in the Sort Bank Cup China Robotics Competition 2019. 🤖️
 - *2019.09*: 🎉🎉 I am awarded the second prize of Nanjing University scholarship!
 - *2018.10*: 🎉🎉 We won the first prize in the Sort Bank Cup China Robotics Competition 2018. 🤖️
+- *2018.09*: 🎉🎉 I become a member of the Robotics Lab belonging to the Lamda group at NJU. 🤖️
 - *2017.07*: 🎉🎉 I scored 641 points in the 2017 college entrance exam (高考), ranking in the **Top 600 in Guangdong Province (Top 0.1% of all students in Guangdong，高考广东省理科前600名、佛山市前30名)**.

 # 📝 Publications